 Each and every essential oil contains compounds with unique healing and therapeutic benefits.
 Here are some of the most well-known essential oils and how to use them.

 Fresh, light, with earthy undertones that is relaxing, balancing, stimulating, yet soothing.
 That’s lemongrass essential oil.
-A herb that belongs to the grass family of Poaceae, Lemongrass essential oil is produced using the process of stream distillation of dried lemongrass.
+A herb that belongs to the grass family of Poaceae, Lemongrass essential oil is produced using the process of steam distillation of dried lemongrass.
 It is well-known to have antiseptic, anti-inflammatory, and anti-fungal properties.

 2. Tea Tree